Azure-Samples/active-directory-xamarin-native-v2/README.md

 - A Windows, OS X, or Linux machine (necessary if you want to run the app on their respective platforms)
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
 - A user account in your Azure AD tenant.
 This sample will not work with a Microsoft account (formerly Windows Live account).
 Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a Microsoft account and have never created a user account in your directory before, you need to do that now.
-- Setup [Xamarin.iOS for Visual Studio](https://docs.microsoft.com/en-us/xamarin/ios/get-started/installation/windows/introduction-to-xamarin-ios-for-visual-studio) (if you want to run the iOS app) - This will require Visual Studio on mac, on a Mac Machine where XCode is installed.
+- Setup [Xamarin.iOS for Visual Studio](https://docs.microsoft.com/en-us/xamarin/ios/get-started/installation/windows/introduction-to-xamarin-ios-for-visual-studio) (if you want to run the iOS app) - This will require Visual Studio on PC, and on a Mac Machine where XCode is installed.

 ### Step 1:  Clone or download this repository